raiment-studios/monorepo/source/projects/rulebook/README.md

 * Choice...
     * Sneak onto the carivan
     * Make friends with someone in the carivan who will hide her
+    * Openly ask to join the caravan
 * Survive the 8 week trip with the caravan
 * Avoid being seen in the local towns
 * Find her cousin
 * Survive the trip from the far north city to the house in the woods

+The plan adds **Interactions** to objects related to the arc.
+So, for example, when Lucenia interacts with the caravan when it arrives, she has a choice to sneak onto the carivan, to make friends with someone, or openly ask to join the caravan.
+Each of those actions has consequences (making it an interaction, not just an action).

 #### Goal